 \section{New Physics Contribution To ~$S$, $T$, $U$}

-Using six dimensional $SU(2)_{L}$ invariant effective operator we can parametrise new physics that only couples to SM vector bosons and Higgs.
+Using six dimensional $SU(2)_{L}$ invariant effective operator, we can parametrise new physics that only couples to SM vector bosons and Higgs.
 Effects related with dimension 6 operators can be expressed in the following way~\cite{Barbieri:2004qk,Cacciapaglia:2006pk}

-We presented two generic models with heavy new neutral vector bosons in section.~\eqref{sec:model}.
-In the first model the doublet scalar is not charged under the new symmetry and hence there is no mass mixing between SM neutral bosons and the new $Z'$ boson.
-In the second model we introduced a doublet which is charged under new symmetry and hence it can mix $Z'$ boson with SM neutral bosons.
+We presented two generic models with heavy new neutral vector bosons in section~\eqref{sec:model}.
+In the first model, the SM doublet scalar is not charged under the new symmetry, and hence, there is no mass mixing between SM neutral bosons and the new $Z'$ boson at tree level.
+Since both leptons and quarks are charged under the new symmetry, loop effects can mix $Z$ and $Z'$ bosons, as shown in Fig.~\eqref{ZZP}.
+As a result, even if there is no mass mixing at the tree level, we receive the oblique correction.
+In the second model, we introduced a doublet, which is charged under new symmetry, and hence it can mix $Z'$ boson with SM neutral bosons at tree level.
 This novel physics is characterized by oblique parameters in an effective lagrangian approach, as \cite{Strumia:2022qkt}

-The $U(1)_{B-L}$ charges of the Lepton singlet, Lepton doublet are $Z_{e}$, $Z_{L}$ respectively and $Z_{\phi}$ is the total $B-L$ charge of both the scalar doublets. $M_{Z'}$ is the mass of the new heavy boson, and $g_{x}$ is the new gauge coupling. \\ Taking the central values of the input parameters, $M_{W}^{CDF}=80.4335$~\cite{CDF:2022hxs}, $\sin^{2}\theta_{w}=0.23121,~ \alpha_{Z}=1/127.935$~\cite{ParticleDataGroup:2020ssz, Babu:2022pdn}.
-In Fig.~\ref{STU}, we plotted The $S,T,U$ parameters versus ratio of the mass of new boson and its gauge coupling for two different scenarios.
+The $U(1)_{B-L}$ charges of the Lepton singlet, Lepton doublet are $Z_{e}$, $Z_{L}$ respectively, and $Z_{\phi}$ is the total $B-L$ charge of both the scalar doublets. $M_{Z'}$ is the mass of the new heavy boson, and $g_{x}$ is the new gauge coupling.

+Taking the central values of the input parameters, $M_{W}^{CDF}=80.4335~\text{GeV}$~\cite{CDF:2022hxs},~ $\sin^{2}\theta_{w}=0.23143$~\cite{Lu:2022bgw}, and $\alpha_{Z}=1/127.935$~\cite{ParticleDataGroup:2020ssz, Babu:2022pdn} in Fig.~\ref{STU}, we plotted The $S, T,U$ parameters versus ratio of the mass of new boson and its gauge coupling for two different scenarios.
 The red line depicts the vector $B-L$ model, whereas the blue line depicts the chiral $B-L$ model.
-The dotted lines correspond to the updated best fit values of the $S,T,U$ parameters after the CDF results \cite{Lu:2022bgw}. \\ In Fig.~\ref{STU2} the parameter space that permits us to solve the $W$ anomaly is shown.
-The blue line represents the maximum permissible value for $T$, and the region between the blue line and the $M_{Z'}$ axis represents the allowable parameter space fulfilled by the best fit $T$ value in 3$\sigma$ range.
+The dotted lines correspond to the updated best-fit values of the $S,T,U$ parameters after the CDF results \cite{Lu:2022bgw}.

+In Fig.~\ref{STU2}, the parameter space that permits us to solve the $W$ anomaly is shown.
+The blue line represents the maximum permissible value for $T$, and the region between the blue line and the $M_{Z'}$ axis represents the allowable parameter space fulfilled by the best-fit $T$ value in the 3$\sigma$ range.
 The allowed region for $S$ and $U$ is shown by the colours red and cyan.